EMERGENCY #s

 Healthy Relationships for Youth: CSAP Coordinator

-The Healthy Relationships for Youth (HRY) Program is a school-based, peer-facilitated, violence prevention program offered in partnership with schools locally in the Strait Regional Centre for Education and the Conseil scolaire acadien provincial, and across Nova Scotia.
+The Healthy Relationships for Youth (HRY) Program is a school-based, peer-facilitated, violence prevention program offered in partnership with schools across Nova Scotia.

 About the Program